mathieupost/b/src/notes/recognition-recall.md

 I use a tool called [Hammerspoon](https://www.hammerspoon.org/) to create a few keybindings to mostly eliminate this recognition-based loop from my day-to-day computer usage.
-Each application that I commonly used is [bound to its own (recall-based) key chord](https://github.com/burke/b/blob/4e688f4a317bf88afb737af995340f9c8145a233/etc/hammerspoon/init.lua#L37-L47):
+Each application that I commonly use is [bound to its own (recall-based) key chord](https://github.com/burke/b/blob/4e688f4a317bf88afb737af995340f9c8145a233/etc/hammerspoon/init.lua#L37-L47):

 ```lua